Caribbean Yacht Charters: The Per-Guest Hidden Fees

 The Final Added Cost: Gratuity

 A crewed yacht charter is as great of an experience as it is because of the people behind the charter.
 Your crew.
 These folks are experts at making a yacht charter what it is.
-Gratuity in the Mediterranean typically is about 10-15% based on your experience, while in the Caribbean, the standard gratuity rate is 15-20%.
-These percentages are based on the base charter rate.
+Gratuity in the Mediterranean typically is about 10-15% based on your experience, while in the Caribbean the standard gratuity rate is 15-20%.
+These percentages are based off of the base charter rate.

 The Bottom Line: Expect to Pay More Than the Advertised Rate